raspberrypilearning/comic-character/en/step_2.md

 **Remember:** You may have changed the fictional name `Malik Johnson` to a name of your choice.

 **Click Run**
-+ The Copyright message will be shown at the bottom (footer section) of your web page.
++ The Copyright message will be shown at the bottom (footer section) of your webpage.
 + It will include the year.

 --- /task ---